HighInBC/ESP-12F-pogo-pin-jig/hardware/rev_b/README.md

 Recieved from fab, but not yet tested.

-Alignment issues, do not use.
+Not even close to fitting.
+I think I will get it right next time.
+Do not use.